telerik/blazor-docs/components/gantt/gantt-tree/columns/menu.md

 ### Column Menu Features Example

+When you configure the features of the Column Menu:
->caption Use the GanttColumnMenuSettings tag to control the common features of the Column Menu, use column parameters to affect its relationship with the column menu
+* Use the `GanttColumnMenuSettings` tag to control the common features of the Column Menu.
+* Use column parameters to affect its relationship with the column menu.

 ````CSHTML
 @* Disable filtering and locking columns, hide a column from the chooser (PercentComplete), disable the menu for a column (Title). *@